 Can I apply to BFI NETWORK Short Film Fund if our budget is higher than £15K?

-Yes, we do accept applications for higher budget shorts – but please note that the additional funding must be secured or very close to being secured before your application.
+Yes, we do accept applications for higher budget shorts – but please note that the additional funding must be secured or very close to being secured before you submit your application.

 No offer of funding from BFI NETWORK can be made until all additional finance is secured, so we would recommend applying when you have a realistic plan for any additional finance needed, as an application that has gaps in finance cannot be progressed.